-Exam 3 (during examination period scheduled by the Registrar) = 38% (76 multiple choice questions) Total = 100%
+Final Exam (during exam period scheduled by the Registrar) 33.3%

-Exams are multiple choice in format.
-Each mid-term exam will be scheduled for 1.5 hours, consist of 62 questions, and are closed book examinations.
-The final exam will be scheduled for 2.0 hours and consist of 76 questions and is a closed book examination.
-Dictionaries are NOT allowed into the examinations.

-Electronic devices of any kind (including cell phones, smart watches and calculators) are NOT permitted at exams.
+Each exam will be 1 hour and 50 minutes long, and will consist of a combination of multiple choice questions, short answer questions, and short essay questions.
+Exams are closed book.
+Dictionaries and highlighters are NOT permitted at exams.Electronic devices of any kind (including cell phones, smart watches and calculators) are NOT permitted at exams.

 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
 Exams 1 and 2 will be in class time.
 The third exam will be scheduled during the exam period.
-Exams will not be returned to students but may be reviewed in the teaching assistant's office.
+Exams will not be returned to students but may be reviewed in the instructor's office.